 Yojimbo could somewhat be considered as a homage to classic Western and hard-boiled fiction.
 Interestingly the film and its central character, Sanjuro in turn inspired Sergio Leone’s spaghetti westerns.
 Yojimbo is hands down the second most entertaining Kurosawa film, and could be a fine entry point into the filmmaker’s works.
 Of course, the samurai epic Seven Samurai is an easily accessible film.
 But Seven Samurai, in my opinion, has such a complex directorial style that a viewer might miss it the first time.

 In Yojimbo, it’s easy to comprehend the genius of Kurosawa’s staging and blocking.
 Moreover, Kurosawa’s use of widescreen framing gives the movie a more stylized feel.
 The narrative revolves around a 19th century ronin, who sees the opportunity to make money by escalating the rivalry between two gangs.
-Apart from perfectly combining Mifune’s star power and samurai action, the film also has an engaging undercurrent of dark comedy.
+Apart from perfectly combining Toshiro Mifune’s star power and samurai action, the film also has an engaging undercurrent of dark comedy.
 Kurosawa successfully followed-up Yojimbo with a sequel titled Sanjuro the following year.

 5. Rashomon (1950)